 After a fire destroyed his life’s work, an artist renews quest to paint Torah

-MOSHAV BEIT MEIR, Israel (RNS) — It was 2 a.m.
-There was a fierce dry wind, and the acrid smell of burning trees hung in the air when firefighters ordered Yoram Raanan and other residents of Moshav Beit Meir, a small communal village nine miles west of Jerusalem, to evacuate their homes.
+It was 2 a.m. with a fierce dry wind when firefighters ordered Yoram and Meira Raanan and other residents of Moshav Beit Meir, a small communal village nine miles west of Jerusalem, to evacuate their homes.

 Most of his life’s work—more than 1,500 paintings and 2,000 drawings, watercolors, and prints—was destroyed in minutes.
 Among them were 160 paintings inspired by the Torah’s weekly parasha, a section of the Torah read in synagogues, created over a three-year period.
 Another five in that series survived, along with the house.

-Raised in Passaic, N.J., by parents he calls “Conservadox”—somewhere between Conservative and Orthodox—Raanan spent his summers at Jewish camp but became disillusioned with Judaism as he got into his teens.
+Raised in Passaic, New Jersey, by parents he calls “Conservadox”—somewhere between Conservative and Orthodox—Raanan spent his summers at Jewish camp but became disillusioned with Judaism as a teenager.
 He thought it was hypocritical that his family kept kosher at home but ate fish at nonkosher restaurants.

 “Judaism wasn’t inspiring me at this point,” he said.
 “I was an angry young man.
 I said, ‘Goodbye, I don’t need you.’”